In His U.K. Visit, Trump Navigates A Strained Trans-Atlantic Relationship

 "I think it's on the rocks in many respects," Singh says.

 He points out that many irritants between the two allies predate President Trump.
-They include the indefinite detention of enemy combatants at Guantánamo, America's use of capital punishment and the decision of the U.K. to join the United States in invading Iraq in 2003.
+They include the indefinite detention of enemy combatants at Guantánamo, America's use of capital punishment, and the decision of the U.K. to join the United States in invading Iraq in 2003.

 "Iraq really weakened the willingness of the British public to be there almost unconditionally to wage war with the United States," Singh says.